 Andreas Wenger is Professor of International and Swiss Security Policy and Director of the Center for Security Studies at ETH Zurich (Swiss Federal Institute of Technology).
 He holds a doctoral degree from the University of Zurich and was a guest scholar at Princeton University (1992-94), Yale University (1998), the Woodrow Wilson Center (2000) and at the George Washington University (2005-2006).
 His main research interests are in security and strategic studies and the history of international relations.
 In the MACIS program, he teaches seminars on political violence and security politics.
 Dr Wenger has published monographs and scholarly articles on security policy and conflict history.
 He is the delegate for the Master of Advanced Studies in Security Policy and Crisis Management of the Department of Humanities, Social and Political Sciences at ETH Zurich and responsible for the International Relations and Security Network.

 Prior to becoming the Head of ISN Strategy and Operations in May 2011, Peter Faber was an Associate Professor of Security Studies at the US National War College and a part-time faculty member at the Elliott School of International Affairs, George Washington University, Washington, DC.
-He also served in the United States Department of Defense for 30 years, both as a strategic planner and as a policy developer.

 Peter holds five advanced degrees, including two from Yale University.
 In addition to strategic planning, his other areas of specialization include European security issues; US national security policy and planning; Western military history, theory and strategy; and global terrorism.
-He has taught at nine academic and professional schools over the years and has lectured in 23 countries.
+He has taught at nine academic and professional schools over the years and has lectured in 24 countries.

-Adam joined the ISN in September 2011 as Head of the Editorial Content Team.
+In September 2011, Adam joined the ISN as Head of the Editorial Content Team.
 He holds a BA in International Relations and Strategic Studies from Lancaster University and an MA in Intelligence and Security Studies from the University of Salford.

 Adam has previously worked for the UK Defence Forum, the Transnational Crisis Project and for a defense and public affairs consultancy.
 While in these positions, he wrote extensively on defense and security issues for a wide audience, including UK Parliamentarians and those working in the defense industry.
 Immediately prior to his arrival at the ISN, Adam analyzed defense-industrial issues for Defence and Security Systems International Magazine, Defense Industry Daily and in his blog National Defence Industry Extra.